The waiver · read it, then sign it

 The rules are simple

 1. You opt in.
-Nothing starts until you sign.
+Nothing sends until you sign.
 (It's in our name.
 We take it literally.)

-3. Catch it — say the safeword to our operator — and you go on the Wall of the Unscammable.
-Permanent.
+3. Catch it — spot the scam before you hit the reveal — and one tap puts you on the Wall of the Unscammable.
 Public.
+Named.
 Bragging rights included.

 4. Get got — and nothing bad happens.
-No money moves.
-No real credentials are ever taken; the moment you comply, we reveal, immediately.
-What you get instead is The Debrief: a timestamped breakdown of exactly which levers we pulled, in what order, and the precise second you stopped deciding and started complying.
+Every brand is invented, every link lands on our own debrief page, no real account or money is ever touched.
+What you keep is The Debrief: exactly which levers were pulled, in what order, and the moment you stopped deciding and started complying.

 Most people think the debrief is the consolation prize.